top of page

 Advertisement

 Unless you want to spend $400/night for your lodging, you may want to consider spending the night elsewhere.
-However, the Grand Hotel is a sight to see!
+However, the Grand Hotel is a must-see sight!
 A beautiful, elegant, and historical hotel that hosts a lovely tea time if you are looking to treat yourself to a royal experience.
 One activity at the Grand Hotel that is completely free is taking a stroll around the grounds & gardens.
 Home to over 125,000 flowers with over a ton of bulbs planted annually, the Grand Hotel gardens are a must-see for any plant lover.

-Fact: Home to over 125,000 flowers!
+🌸 Fun Fact: The Grand Hotel is home to over 125,000 flowers!

 Top Things To Do on Mackinac Island